Standby power: Equipment efficiency

 As users of energy and government authorities have become aware of the need not to waste energy, more attention is being paid to the electrical efficiency of devices (fraction of power consumed that achieves functionality, rather than waste heat); this affects all aspects of equipment, including standby power.
 Standby power use can be decreased both by attention to circuit design and by improved technology.
 Programs directed at consumer electronics have stimulated manufacturers to cut standby power use in many products.
 It is probably technically feasible to reduce standby power by 75% overall; most savings will be less than a watt, but other cases will be as large as 10 watts.

-For example, a commercially available computer in Wake on LAN standby typically consumed 2 to 8 watts of standby power As of 2011, but it was possible to design much more efficient circuitry: a purpose-designed microcontroller can reduce total system power to under 0.5W, with the microcontroller itself contributing 42 mW.
+For example, a commercially available computer in Wake-on-LAN standby typically consumed 2 to 8 watts of standby power As of 2011, but it was possible to design much more efficient circuitry: a purpose-designed microcontroller can reduce total system power to under 0.5 watts, with the microcontroller itself contributing 42 mW.